javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 First, one may notice that the regexp `pattern:(\d+)*` is a little bit strange.
 The quantifier `pattern:*` looks extraneous.
 If we want a number, we can use `pattern:\d+`.

-Indeed, the regexp is artificial, we got it by simplifying the previous example.
+Indeed, the regexp is artificial; we got it by simplifying the previous example.
 But the reason why it is slow is the same.
 So let's understand it, and then the previous example will become obvious.

 What happens during the search of `pattern:^(\d+)*$` in the line `subject:123456789z` (shortened a bit for clarity, please note a non-digit character `subject:z` at the end, it's important), why does it take so long?